 If yoga is your thing, head to Koh Phangan’s incredible resort The Sanctuary Thailand for a healthy and hedonistic retreat in paradise.

-This is by no means an exhaustive list.
-The key to choosing your beach destination in Thailand is knowing what vibe you’re looking for.
+This is by no means an exhaustive list of the best Thai islands for backpackers.
+The key to choosing your island destination is knowing what vibe you’re looking for.
 But there are no wrong choices here.
 Take your time and if your schedule allows, why not island hop and maybe you’ll find your own Thai beach paradise and even more unique things to do while you’re backpacking Thailand.

 Backpackers Guide to Thailand